oils-for-unix/oils/doc/index.md

 ## Data Languages Avoid Ad-Hoc Parsing

-YSH supports these languages for data, which are complementary to languages for code.
+YSH programs "talk about" these data languages / interchange formats / protocols.
+In-memory data structures are *in service* of exterior data languages, **not** the other way around.

 <!-- TODO: J8 Notation -->